 Meeting the Dropout

 When we went to the dog park, I noticed a happy dog approaching the gate to greet us.
-I excitedly asked Emerson, “Is that a Smooth Collie?
+With brimming excitement, I asked Emerson, “Is that a tricolor Smooth Collie?
 It is!”
 I answered myself.
 “It is a Smooth Collie!”

 His name was Frank, and he was a failed service dog.
 Curious, I asked Frank’s owner why he hadn’t passed.